OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/options/pricing/show.md

 ---
 title: show
-description: This page provides the 'show' command, used to display stock option price and it's estimated chance.
+description: "This page provides the 'show' command, used to display stock option price" and it's estimated chance.
 It comes without parameters.
 keywords:
 - show command